noobresearcher01/Try_hack_me_Walkthroughs-writeups/rooms/Attaktive-Directory/Attaktive_directory.md

 # TryHackMe: Attacktive Directory — Complete Walkthrough

-> A beginner-friendly yet in-depth walkthrough demonstrating how an attacker can compromise an Active Directory environment—from initial reconnaissance to full Domain Administrator access.
+> An in-depth walkthrough demonstrating how an attacker can compromise an Active Directory environment—from initial reconnaissance to full Domain Administrator access.

 ---